-GUL insurance, Supplemental AD&D insurance, and Long-Term Care (LTC) coverage end on the last day of the month in which your employment is terminated.
+You can continue GUL and Supplemental AD&D coverage by paying MetLife directly.
+However, your coverage on a group basis will end on the last day of the month your employment is terminated; as such, your premiums will be higher.